National Science Foundation (NSF)

 Per PAPPG 24-1 effective May, 20, 2024, Current and pending (other) support information must be provided separately for each individual designated as a senior/key person through use of SciENcv (Science Experts Network Curriculum Vitae).
 SciENcv will produce an NSF-compliant PDF version of current and pending (other) support.
 Senior/key personnel must prepare, save, certify, and submit these documents as part of their proposal via Research.gov or Grants.gov.

-NSF requires all senior project personnel provide information on all current and pending support from both domestic and foreign sources be provided at the proposal stage for ongoing projects and proposals.
+NSF requires that all senior project personnel disclose information on all current and pending support—both domestic and foreign—at the proposal stage for all ongoing projects and proposals.
+Detailed information may be found in the NSF Proposal & Award Policies & Procedures Guide, Chapter II.D.2.h.ii.
 The following must be reported:

 • Consulting activities must be disclosed under the proposals and active projects section of the common form when any of the following scenarios apply: